Skip to main content

 Cron jobs

-You can add cron jobs to your application with a few lines.
+And add cron jobs to your application with a few lines.
 Here's a cron job that calls a function every minute.

 new Cron(stack, "cron", {